Metoprolol is used to treat a number of different conditions. If you are unsure why you are taking it, speak with your doctor.

 Did you find this information useful?

-- Manufacturer's PIL, Metoprolol Tartrate Tablets 50 mg, 100 mg; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated March 2011.
+- Manufacturer's PIL, Metoprolol Tartrate Tablets 50 mg, 100 mg; Actavis UK Ltd (a subsidiary of Accord Healthcare Ltd.), The electronic Medicines Compendium.
+Dated November 2016.